Coronavirus and asthma

 People with mild asthma are not more likely to get coronavirus, but if they do, it may make their asthma worse.

 People with moderate-severe asthma do not have an increased risk of catching coronavirus but are at a higher risk of becoming seriously ill if they do.
-They have been advised to follow social distancing rules strictly and to shield.
+They have been advised to follow social distancing rules strictly.